-SMU Meadows and Dallas Theater Center (DTC) Collaborate on Production of Frankenstein
+Meadows and Dallas Theater Center Present Frankenstein

 Dallas Theater Center and the SMU Meadows Division of Theatre are presenting the Dallas premiere of the hit London play Frankenstein, February 2 through March 4 at the Kalita Humphreys Theater, 3636 Turtle Creek Blvd. in Dallas.
 Meadows faculty and students in both the B.F.A. and M.F.A. theatre program will perform in the play alongside Dallas Theater Center professional actors.